-8.1.1 Wildlife and Biodiversity Program
+8.1 Wildlife and Biodiversity Program

-Cawak ?qin Forestry is committed to managing biodiversity on the tenure.
-The Wildlife and Biodiversity program that Cawak ?qin Forestry currently follows is founded on over 15 years of local research and adaptive management learnings which are summarized in Forestry and Biodiversity- Learning to Sustain Biodiversity in Managed Forests (2009) edited by Dr. Fred Bunnell and Glen Dunsworth.
-The program is designed to achieve the three indicators for the successful management of biodiversity in our coastal rainforests:
+Cawak ?qin Forestry is committed to managing for biodiversity within TFL 44.
+The Wildlife and Biodiversity program is founded on over 20 years of local research and adaptive management learnings which are summarized in Forestry and Biodiversity- Learning to Sustain Biodiversity in Managed Forests (2009) edited by Dr. Fred Bunnell and Glen Dunsworth.
+The program is designed to achieve the three indicators for the successful management of biodiversity in coastal forests:

-(i) Ecologically distinct ecosystem types are represented in the non-harvestable land base of the tenure to maintain lesser-known species and ecological function;

-(ii) The amount, distribution, and heterogeneity of stand and forest structures important to sustain native species richness are maintained over time; and

-(iii) The abundance, distribution and reproductive success of native species are not substantially reduced by forest practices.
+- (i) Ecologically distinct ecosystem types are represented to maintain lesser-known species and ecological function; - (ii) The amount, distribution, and heterogeneity of stand and forest structures important to sustain native species richness are maintained over time; and - (iii) The abundance, distribution and reproductive success of native species are not substantially reduced by forest practices.

-The following outlines the nine components:
+The program includes the following components:

-8.1.1.1 Rare Ecosystems
+8.1.1 Rare Ecosystems